GabeScott/standard-works-vault/General Conference/2002 April - Children.md

 When it comes to understanding our relationship with our Heavenly Father, the things my wife and I have learned as parents and grandparents that are of most worth knowing, we have learned from our children.

 This blessing has come to me as a gift from my wife.
-The Lord said of such women, “[A wife is given to a man] to multiply and replenish the earth, according to my commandment, and to fulfil the promise which was given by my Father before the foundation of the world, and for their exaltation in the eternal worlds, that they may bear the souls of men; for herein is the work of my Father continued, that he may be glorified” (D&C 132:63).
+The Lord said of such women, “\[A wife is given to a man\] to multiply and replenish the earth, according to my commandment, and to fulfil the promise which was given by my Father before the foundation of the world, and for their exaltation in the eternal worlds, that they may bear the souls of men; for herein is the work of my Father continued, that he may be glorified” ([[D&C 132.63|D&C 132:63]]).

-With women such as this to be the mothers of children, we see why the Lord revealed “that great things may be required at the hand of their fathers” (D&C 29:48).
+With women such as this to be the mothers of children, we see why the Lord revealed “that great things may be required at the hand of their fathers” ([[D&C 29.48|D&C 29:48]]).

 I bear witness that the gospel is true, and the power of it is to bless little children.
 I pray earnestly that the children and youth and their parents will receive the gift of the Holy Ghost, that it will be a guide and a protection to them, that it will bear in their hearts the testimony that Jesus is the Christ, the Son of God, the Only Begotten of the Father.
 In the name of Jesus Christ, amen.